Donations

 Croydon-based Children’s Hospital Pyjamas collects and distributes brand new pyjamas to hospitals, hospices, hospital at-home teams and women’s refuges in the UK.

-“Thank you so much for your generous donation.
+“Thank you so much for your generous donations.
 Last year, the charity spent over £40,000 on pyjamas alone and, in order for us to continue to supply to these 238 locations, plus any new requests, we rely on the kindness and support of people like yourselves” – Ann Dunkley, Operations Manager

 Ann told us: “Children may arrive in A&E having had their clothing damaged, or in situations when there hasn’t been time to pack essentials.
 They may have their own pyjamas but need a fresh pair due to illness or accident.
 While in refuges, children may have fled a dangerous situation and might not have brought any clothing.
 Our pyjamas have also been used to dress children who have passed away, so their families can see them looking comfortable and at peace.”